Motorcycle Accident Lawyer in McKinney

 Injuries

 Negligence alone does not mean someone will receive serious injuries.
-In particular, you must demonstrate that injuries resulted directly from another person’s negligent actions.
+In particular, you must demonstrate injuries resulted directly from another person’s negligent actions.
 Often, you connect your injuries to a negligent party by seeking medical assistance as soon as possible.
-Medical paperwork will serve as evidence in your claim.
+Medical paperwork serves as evidence in your claim.

 Economic Losses

-You must demonstrate that you have faced monetary damages due to the incident.
-While you may also receive compensation for non-economic damages – including pain and suffering – you must first have proof of economic loss.
-Economic damages may include medical bills, lost wages, and other losses with objective monetary values that are tied to your claim.
+You must demonstrate you have faced monetary damages due to the incident.
+While you may also receive compensation for non-economic damages, including pain and suffering, you must first have proof of economic loss.
+Economic damages may include medical bills, lost wages, and other losses with objective monetary values tied to your claim.

-Proving liability in your claim will likely be complex, but you don’t have to worry about demonstrating these elements alone.
-An attorney from Dale R. Rose, PLLC may be able to support you in many ways, including establishing liability and holding the responsible parties accountable for your losses.
+Proving liability in your claim is likely to be complex, but you do not have to worry about demonstrating these elements alone.
+An attorney from Rose Knows Law may be able to support you in many ways, including establishing liability and holding the responsible parties accountable for your losses.

 What Types of Evidence May Help Strengthen My Case?

-Dale R. Rose is experienced in identifying and gathering the types of evidence that may help strengthen your motorcycle accident case.
-We’ll help gather documentation that may help substantiate the damages you have suffered like:
+Dale R. Rose is experienced in identifying and gathering the types of evidence that may help strengthen your motorcycle wreck case.
+We help gather documentation that may help substantiate the damages you have suffered, including:

 • Medical and prescription bills